 Why the focus on individual employee training needs analysis?
-Well in every business I know individual employees affect the performance of the enterprise so individual employees need to know what they have been trained.
+Well, in every business I know individual employees affect the performance of the enterprise so individual employees need to know what they have been trained.
 Assuming that all employees are at the same level is likely to irritate the subject matter experts who may become disruptive in any re-training and conversely under-train the employees with the very lowest levels of understanding and knowledge.
-In reality one-size fits all TNA actually suits very few employees and is an expensive and ineffective use of time and resources.
+In reality one-size fits all training needs analysis actually suits very few employees and is an expensive and ineffective use of time and resources.

 Individual employee level training needs analysis is the Holy Grail for many L&D professionals and many have at some point in their career doubtless experimented with better more accurate methods that delver individual knowledge profiles.
 Most if not all will have failed as time and employee access issues thwart them.
 At the end of the day the operation of the business takes priority.

-Clever Nelly from Elephants don’t forget is a continual assessment engine that uses less than 1 minute 30 seconds per day to conduct a continual training needs analysis of each and every individual member of a workforce.
+Clever Nelly from Elephants Don’t Forget, is a continual assessment engine that uses less than 1 minute 30 seconds per day to conduct a continual and unique training needs analysis of each and every individual member of a workforce.
 She delivers constantly updated, precise, factual knowledge profiles of each employee relative to their role function and does so just as easily and effectively for office and mobile workers.
 Because she uses so little time, there is a zero negative impact on employee availability to work and the process is not resented by employees.

 Best of all, Clever Nelly not only provides 100% accurate and continual individual employee training needs analysis, she also works gently with each individual employee to fix the gaps and guarantee that every employee learns and retains what they have been trained.